 Contemporary issues and developments in the field of psychology are explored.
 Recent research and theoretical literature are considered.
 Topics vary.
 This course may be repeated for credit with a change in content.

-Prerequisite: PSYC 221 or PSYC 221W, and consent of department chair.
+Prerequisite: PSYC 110, PSYC 221 or PSYC 221W, and 45 completed credits that include 8 additional PSYC credits.

 Offered: As needed.